odpi/specs/ODPi-Runtime.md

 -   **[HADOOP_EJH2]** A Platform MUST set the `HADOOP_CONF_DIR` environment variable to point to the Platform's configuration directory if config files aren’t being stored in `*_HOME/etc/hadoop`.

 -   **[HADOOP_TOOLS]** The location of the tools jars and other miscellaneous jars SHOULD be set to the `HADOOP_TOOLS_PATH` environment variable.
 This is used as input for setting Java class paths, therefore this MUST be an absolute path.
-It MAY contain additional content above and beyond what ships with ODPi Reference Implementation or the binary packages made available by the upstream projects.
+It MAY contain additional content above and beyond what ships with the Reference Platform.
 The entire directory SHOULD NOT be included in the default Hadoop class path.
 Individual jars MAY be specified.

 Compliance
 ----------